hashicorp/terraform-website/content/source/docs/enterprise-beta/private/install.html.md

 ## Outputs

-* `dns_name` - The DNS name of the load balancer for TFE.
+* `dns_name` - The DNS name of the load balancer for Terraform Enterprise.
 If you are managing DNS separately, you'll need to make a CNAME record from your indicated hostname to this value.
-* `zone_id` - The Route53 Zone ID of the load balancer for TFE.
+* `zone_id` - The Route53 Zone ID of the load balancer for Terraform Enterprise.
 If you are managing DNS separately but still using Route53, this value may be useful.
-* `url` - The URL where TFE will become available when it boots.
+* `url` - The URL where Terraform Enterprise will become available when it boots.

 ## Configuration